OliverIgnetik/black-hole-numerical-simulation/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\bg_white&space;\textbf{Conformal&space;factor&space;and&space;relation&space;to&space;elliptic&space;equation}&space;\newline&space;\begin{align*}&space;\psi&space;&=&space;1&space;&plus;&space;\frac{1}{\alpha}&space;&plus;&space;u&space;\hspace{1cm}&space;\text{Conformal&space;factor}\\&space;\frac{1}{\alpha}&space;&=&space;\sum_{n}&space;\frac{\mathfrak{M}_n}{2s_n}&space;\hspace{1cm}&space;\text{Summation&space;of&space;black&space;hole&space;contributions&space;with&space;puncture&space;masses}&space;\end{align*}&space;\newline&space;\text{Where}&space;\hspace{0.1cm}&space;s_n&space;\hspace{0.1cm}&space;\text{is&space;the&space;coordinate&space;distance&space;from&space;the&space;nth&space;black&space;hole}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\bg_white&space;\textbf{Conformal&space;factor&space;and&space;relation&space;to&space;elliptic&space;equation}&space;\newline&space;\begin{align*}&space;\psi&space;&=&space;1&space;&plus;&space;\frac{1}{\alpha}&space;&plus;&space;u&space;\hspace{1cm}&space;\text{Conformal&space;factor}\\&space;\frac{1}{\alpha}&space;&=&space;\sum_{n}&space;\frac{\mathfrak{M}_n}{2s_n}&space;\hspace{1cm}&space;\text{Summation&space;of&space;black&space;hole&space;contributions&space;with&space;puncture&space;masses}&space;\end{align*}&space;\newline&space;\text{Where}&space;\hspace{0.1cm}&space;s_n&space;\hspace{0.1cm}&space;\text{is&space;the&space;coordinate&space;distance&space;from&space;the&space;nth&space;black&space;hole}" title="\textbf{Conformal factor and relation to elliptic equation} \newline \begin{align*} \psi &= 1 + \frac{1}{\alpha} + u \hspace{1cm} \text{Conformal factor}\\ \frac{1}{\alpha} &= \sum_{n} \frac{\mathfrak{M}_n}{2s_n} \hspace{1cm} \text{Summation of black hole contributions with puncture masses} \end{align*} \newline \text{Where} \hspace{0.1cm} s_n \hspace{0.1cm} \text{is the coordinate distance from the nth black hole}" /></a>

+**Please see** [numerical_methods_notes.pdf](numerical_methods_notes.pdf) for an explanation of the approach used to solve the non-linear elliptic puncture equation.

 Note that this method is generalizable to model the initial data of multiple black holes with both linear and angular momentum, this is because of the resulting linearity of the decoupled constraint equations.
 This means we can model solutions for spacetimes more general then that described by the Schwarzschild metric; such as those in which black holes have angular and linear momentum.
 Despite the fact that this approach is valid for these more general solutions, we have not yet incorporated the angular momentum of the black hole in the simulation.
 The code presented in this repository solves the constraint equations for initial data using the puncture method for black holes with _linear momentum_.
 Note it should also be elucidated that this a vacuum solution as we assume the energy momentum tensor is zero in the region outside of the black hole.

-**Please see** [numerical_relativity_theory_notes.pdf](numerical_relativity_theory_notes.pdf) for a comprehensive explanation of the decomposition of spacetime and puncture method for solving the constraint equations

 ## Motivation